pwr-Solaar/Solaar/docs/installation.md

 you may have to turn off enforcing mode.

-### Installation

-Normally USB devices are not accessible for r/w by regular users, so you will need to do a one-time udev rule installation to allow access to the Logitech Unifying Receiver.

-You can run the `rules.d/install.sh` script from Solaar to do this installation automatically (make sure to run it as your regular desktop user, it will switch to root when necessary), or you can do all the required steps by hand, as the root user:
+### Installing Solaar's udev Rule

+Solaar needs to write to the receiver's HID device.
+To be able to do this without running as root requires udev rule that gives seated users write access to the HID devices for Logitech receivers.

-1. Copy `rules.d/42-logitech-unify-permissions.rules` from Solaar to
+You can install this rule by copying, as root, `rules.d/42-logitech-unify-permissions.rules` from Solaar to `/etc/udev/rules.d`.
-   `/etc/udev/rules.d/`.
-The `udev` daemon will automatically pick up this file using inotify.
+The udev daemon will automatically pick up this file using inotify.

-   By default, the rule allows all members of the `plugdev` group to have read/write access to the Unifying Receiver device. (standard Debian/Ubuntu group for pluggable devices).
-It may need changes, specific to your particular system's configuration.
-If in doubt, replacing `GROUP="plugdev"` with `GROUP="<your username>"` should just work.

-2. Physically remove the Unifying Receiver and re-insert it.

-   This is necessary because if the receiver is already plugged-in, it already has a `/dev/hidrawX` device node, but with the old (`root:root`) permissions.
-   Plugging it again will re-create the device node with the right permissions.

-3. Make sure your desktop users are part of the `plugdev` group, by running `gpasswd -a <desktop username> plugdev`.
-If these users were not assigned to the group before, they must re-login for the changes to take effect.
+For this rule to set up the correct permissions for your receiver you will then need to either physically remove the receiver and re-insert it or reboot your computer.

-Then solaar can be run from the download directory without using sudo.
+Then solaar can be run without using sudo.

+### Installing Solaar

 Python programs are usually installed using [pip][pip].
 The pip instructions for solaar are in `setup.py`, the standard place to put such instructions.